-This property MUST NOT affect the information sent to scheduled participants; it is only interpreted when the object is shared as part of a shared calendar.
+This property MUST NOT affect the information sent to scheduled participants; it is only interpreted by protocols that share the calendar objects belonging to one user with other users.

-The value MUST be one of the following values, a value registered in the IANA JSCalendar Enum Registry, or a vendor-specific value.
+The value MUST be one of the following values, another value registered in the IANA JSCalendar Enum Values registry, or a vendor-specific value (see Section 3.3).
 Any value the client or server doesn't understand should be preserved but treated as equivalent to "private".

 - o "public": The full details of the object are visible to those whom the object's calendar is shared with.

 - o "private": The details of the object are hidden; only the basic time and metadata is shared.
 The following properties MAY be shared, any other properties MUST NOT be shared:

-- @type
+- \ @type

-- created
+- \ created

-- due
+- \ due

-- duration
+- \ duration

-- estimatedDuration
+- \ estimatedDuration

-- freeBusyStatus
+- \ freeBusyStatus

-- privacy
+- \ privacy

-- recurrenceOverrides.
+- \ recurrenceOverrides.
 Only patches which apply to another permissible property are allowed to be shared.

-- sequence
+- \ sequence

-- showWithoutTime
+- \ showWithoutTime

-- start
+- \ start

-- timeZone
+- \ timeZone

-- timeZones
+- \ timeZones

-- uid
+- \ uid

-- updated
+- \ updated

 - o "secret": The object is hidden completely (as though it did not exist) when the calendar this object is in is shared.